league-curriculum/league-curriculum/docs/source/index.md

 * [Motors Clinic.](https://league-curriculum.github.io/Motors/)
 A short course covering how to write programs to control brush motors, stepper motors and hobby servos.

-## Beta Testing and Development

-* [Introduction to Python.](https://league-curriculum.github.io/Python-Introduction/) The development version of the Introduction to Programming course.

 <hr/>